sonrabakarim/barlkk/_posts/2017-01-18-jamstack-css-framework-tool-library.md

 <br>Animate Plus is a CSS and SVG animation library for modern browsers.
 Animate Plus is performant and lightweight (2.8KB gzipped), making it particularly well-suited for mobile.
 I tried using this library to create a title rotation animation but got stuck in callback hell as it [doesn't support promises](https://github.com/bendc/animateplus/issues/19).
 Hopefully that changes in the future.

 **[animo](https://github.com/ThrivingKings/animo)**
 <br>Animo is a powerful little tool for managing transitions and animations with JavaScript.
 It's composed of a number of smaller, more focused animation tools and returns promises allowing you to sequence animations without turning out spaghetti.
-My gripe with this one is the docs don't include any demos (you have to run the project) and it's built in a pretty hipster fashion making is less usable to the masses.

 ### Simple